Filipinos: Languages

 In 1863 a Spanish decree introduced universal education, creating free public schooling in Spanish, yet it was never implemented, even before the advent of American annexation.
 It was also the language of the Philippine Revolution, and the 1899 Malolos Constitution proclaimed it as the "official language" of the First Philippine Republic, albeit a temporary official language.
 Spanish continued to be the predominant lingua franca used in the islands by the elite class before and during the American colonial regime.
 Following the American occupation of the Philippines and the imposition of English, the overall use of Spanish declined gradually, especially after the 1940s.

 According to Ethnologue, there are about 180 languages spoken in the Philippines.
-The 1987 Constitution of the Philippines imposed the Filipino language. as the national language and designates it, along with English, as one of the official languages.
+The 1987 Constitution of the Philippines imposed the Filipino language as the national language and designates it, along with the English language, as one of the official languages.
 Regional languages are designated as auxiliary official languages.
 The constitution also provides that Spanish and Arabic shall be promoted on a voluntary and optional basis.

 Other Philippine languages in the country with at least 1,000,000 native and indigenous speakers include Cebuano, Ilocano, Hiligaynon, Waray, Central Bikol, Kapampangan, Pangasinan, Chavacano (Spanish-based creole), Albay Bikol, Maranao, Maguindanao, Kinaray-a, Tausug, Surigaonon, Masbateño, Aklanon and Ibanag.
 The 28-letter modern Filipino alphabet, adopted in 1987, is the official writing system.
 In addition, each ethnicity's language has their own writing scripts and set of alphabets, many of which are no longer used.

+However, there has been a resurgence of these ancient scripts, and initiatives to push the government for standardization.
+The most prominent script, Baybayin, is a writing system native to the Philippines, with the word 'baybay' meaning "to spell" in Tagalog (Bielenberg, 2018).
+Due to Spanish colonization, this script was replaced with the Latin alphabet which became the standard of the Philippines.
+In recent times, there has been a large interest in revitalizing Baybayin, with scholars spreading awareness and education online, and artists interpreting this script into their work.